bharadm/Owl-Arretez/README.md

 # MileStone
 * Database all columns utilised : Product.
 UserCart.
-* User functionality.
-TBD
+* User functionality: Login, Logout and Cart feature.
-* Database migration.
-TBD
+* Database migration: Data insertion is programmed to do.

+# Changelog 10-05-2020
+* Project has been discontinued as milestones are meet *

 # Changelog 17-04-2020
 * Added cart support.
 Items can added to cart.